Chief Illiniwek: After retirement

 Later in 2017, a protest interrupted the school's homecoming parade in response to the Unofficial chief marching with the Honor the Chief Society.
-Though touted as “peaceful”, both the Chancellor and the Chief portrayer were escorted away by police after an officer was assaulted on the hood of the Chancellor’s car.
+Though touted as "peaceful", both the Chancellor and the Chief portrayer were escorted away by police after an officer was assaulted on the hood of the Chancellor’s car.
 As of 2017, no one had been charged or held responsible.
 The following morning, a number of members of one Sioux nation hosted a powwow on campus bearing a banner reading "The Fighting Sioux Support the Fighting Illini".
 These performers were part of an organization known as NAGA (Native American Guardians Association). "...the idea is to educate, not eradicate, and the idea is to improve what you have but never give up the opportunity to teach about Native Americanism." said Andre Billeaudeaux, executive director of NAGA.

 Proposed replacement mascots

 UIUC has not yet selected a replacement.
 A non-binding resolution to make "Alma Otter" the official mascot was placed on the spring 2019 student election ballot, but failed to receive a majority, although some saw the vote as a sign of progress.
 In 2020 the belted kingfisher received a majority of student votes as a possible new mascot.
 In September 2020 the University Senate overwhelmingly endorsed the kingfisher as the new mascot, voting 105 to 2 with 4 abstaining.
+In February 2025, students voted in a referendum for adopting a mascot, with a supermajority 76.36% in favor, 15.72% opposed, and 7.92% not voting.

 The belted kingfisher, a bird local to Illinois whose female is orange and blue, has been proposed as a replacement mascot.
 The kingfisher as a mascot has been endorsed by the American Indian Center of Chicago, the Chicago Tribune editorial board, and the Champaign Audubon Society.
 In December 2022, the National Congress of American Indians endorsed efforts to find a replacement mascot, though the kingfisher was not explicitly mentioned.
 Supporters of the Kingfisher have dubbed the bird "naturally true to the orange and blue."

 In February 2023, the Association on American Indian Affairs endorsed adopting a new mascot, saying, “Retiring harmful imagery is commendable but not formally replacing that imagery allows for stereotypes to continue and fails to give the University community a new identity that is truly representative of them.”

+In July 2023, the Native American Rights Fund endorsed the belted kingfisher as a replacement mascot.

+In 2023, a group of students and faculty created a costume for the unofficial kingfisher mascot, and the kingfisher has made appearances on campus.